 Risedronate (By mouth)

-Prevents or treats osteoporosis (weak bones).
+Treats or prevents osteoporosis.
 Also treats Paget disease of the bone.

 Actonel, Actonel with Calcium, Atelvia